tsujamin/srs-hhvm-notebook/presentation.md

  - Based on explicit garbage collection (reference counting)
  - Required by language semantics
  - PHP is **pass by value**
+ - Pass by value can be slow due to large amount of copies (especially with large arrays)

 -----------------------

- - Pass by value can be slow due to large amount of copies (especially with large arrays)
  - Solution: Copy on Write!
  - Problem: Need to know current reference count
  - Each mutation requires immediate increment and decrement of reference counts
  - Advantage: Immediate garbage reclamation
+ - **This requirement will cause us major problems shortly**

 ##Reference Counting in HHVM (C++)
  - Reference counted objects have an `int_32t m_count` field and call a macro in [countable.h][countable.h] containing various reference counting operations (`incRefCont()`, `hasMultipleRefs()`, `decRefAndRelease()` etc)